Bukum/Bukum/README.md

 # Adeyemo Emmanuel Oluwabukunmi 👋
 Hello, I’m Adeyemo Emmanuel Oluwabukunmi, a Front-end developer and an App developer dedicated to building innovative websites and apps that help individuals and organizations address their specific challenges.
-My intrest lies in elevating technology to create solutions that make a difference in the society.
+My interest lies in elevating technology to create solutions that make a difference in the society.
 My expertise encompasses front-end and app development, ensuring a seamless user experience.

 ## Skills and Experience
 ### Front-End Development